 And then making those thoughts into resolutions (or goals) are a great way to make them actually happen!

 But you need to make sure that the goals you are setting are realistic and achievable.
-Which is why I put together this 5 step guide to New Years resolutions- how to make them realistic and then how to actually do them.
+Which is why I put together this 5 step guide to realistic New Year resolutions!
+How to make them realistic and then how to actually achieve them.